 Fishing a streamer will often require stronger tippet due to the aggressive strikes that most fish use on it to ensure it doesn’t get away.
 When fishing these flies, always try to imitate the motion of a minnow, leech, etc. by stripping in your line to make it appear as if it’s swimming in the water.
 When done correctly, many fish won’t be able to resist these fly fishing flies.

 There are hundreds of variations of fly fishing flies within each category, but understanding the basics is the first step toward catching fish.
 For young and experienced Colorado fly fishing anglers alike, our Estes Park fly fishing experts at Kirks Flyshop understand these variations better than anyone and are more than happy to help you select the perfect flies for your trip in Estes Park.
-Stop by our Colorado fly shop today to receive unbeatable expert advice!
+Check out the Estes Park fishing report to check conditions and for help with what fly to use or stop by our Colorado fly shop today to receive unbeatable expert advice!